mngugi/Algorithms-/README.md

 `Merge Sort and Quick Sort`

 **Merge Sort**
-uses the divide and conquer principle and repeatedly breaks down a list into several sublists until each sublist consists of a single element and then merges the sublists in a sorted manner.
+uses the divide and conquer principle and repeatedly breaks down a list into several sublists until each sublist consists of a single element, and then merges the sublists in a sorted manner.
 In simple terms, the first process is to break down a list of elements until it cannot be divided anymore, e.g., take a list of 4 elements 9,4,5,3.

 ```
 Both the Left and Right sides of the list